Phala-Network/dstack/README.md

 cid_pool_size = 1000
 ```

-When building the dstack from scratch, you should change the CID configs in `build-config.sh` instead, because `teepod.toml` file is generated by `build.sh`.
+When building the dstack from scratch, you should change the CID configs in `build-config.sh` instead, because `vmm.toml` file is generated by `build.sh`.
 Its content is derived from `build-config.sh`.

 You may encounter this problem when upgrading from an older version of dstack, because CID was introduced in `build-config.sh` in later versions.
 In such case, please follow the docs to add the missing entries in `build-config.sh` and rebuild dstack.